Buying a short-term plan in Montana

 - Montana’s current Insurance Commissioner views short-term plans favorably, while his predecessor did not.

-- At least six insurers offer short-term plans in Montana.
+- At least three insurers offer short-term plans in Montana.

 Montana defaults to federal short-term rules

-Plan duration will follow Trump Administration’s new regulations
+Plan duration can follow Trump Administration’s new regulations

 The Trump Administration’s new regulations allow short-term plans to have initial terms of up to 364 days, and total duration, including renewals, of up to 36 months (prior to October 2, federal regulations limited short-term plans to three months in duration, and prohibited renewals).